Speckto/rbwebhook/README.md

 ```
 git clone <path to repo>
 ```
-- It is recommend to deploy the application within a virtualenv Establish a virtualenv
+- It is recommend to deploy the application within a virtualenv.
+Establish one.
 ```
 mkdir jrbbinstall
 cd jrbbinstall